Richard Burbage: Life

-Burbage was baptised at St Stephen in London on 7 July 1568.
-He was the second son of his parents, followed by three younger sisters; Alice, Joane, and Ellen.
+Burbage was baptised at St Stephen's Church in London on 7 July 1568.
+He was the second son of his parents, followed by three younger sisters: Alice, Joane, and Ellen.
 His father brought Burbage to the theatre and had the greatest influence on his career.
-Being the son of a builder and owner of the first successful permanent playhouse gave him starting in the theatre world.
+Being the son of a builder and owner of the first successful permanent playhouse gave him a start in the theatre world.
 It is said that because he worked in the theatre with his father at such a young age, he learned the basics of working with colours and the techniques of painting, which helped him later in life.

 After the death of their father in February 1597, Richard and his brother Cuthbert stepped in to rescue the family's interests in two London theatres and found themselves tied up in lawsuits.
-They kept the Blackfriars Theatre but leased it to lawyer and impresario Henry Evans, who used it for a troupe of child actors.
+They kept the Blackfriars Theatre, but leased it to lawyer and impresario Henry Evans, who used it for a troupe of child actors.
 The other, called simply ‘The Theatre’, was dismantled when they could not resolve terms for a new lease with Giles Allen, the landowner.
-Richard's father was influential in many parts of the acting industry at the time, as he owned one of the largest theatres at the time and directly worked with Shakespeare on his works.
+Richard's father was influential in many parts of the acting industry at the time, as he owned one of the largest theatres at the time and directly worked with Shakespeare on his plays.

 The beams, posts, and other remnants of ‘The Theatre’ were moved to a new location on the south side of the Thames River and reassembled into a new playhouse called the Globe in 1599.

 The Burbage brothers kept half the shares in the new theatre and gave the remainder to Shakespeare and other members of the Chamberlain's Men.
 Income from the Blackfriars lease helped fund the move to the Globe.
 In 1608 the brothers ended the Blackfriars lease and moved the company to the new theatre.
 Burbage was performing there on 29 June 1613, when it caught fire and burned down.
 During the winter months, when it was not practical to use the open-air Globe, they used the Blackfriars.
-It was much smaller and seated about 700 People.
+It was much smaller and seated about 700 people.

 The Burbage brothers maintained a close working and personal relationship throughout their lives; they were neighbours on Halliwell Street in Shoreditch, near the Theatre.

 Burbage married Winifred Turner on 2 October 1600 at St Mary's Rotherhithe.
 Burbage fathered at least eight children; after his death, his widow Winifred married another of the King's Men, Richard Robinson.